Can Social Media Ruin Relationships?

 Q: How can social media impact relationships?

-A: Social media can lead to jealousy, insecurity, misunderstandings, and even infidelity within relationships.
+A: Social media can impact relationships causing jealousy, insecurity, misunderstandings, and even infidelity.

-A: Yes, social media can also be a positive tool for maintaining long-distance relationships, sharing experiences, and staying connected with loved ones.

-Q: How can one avoid the negative impact of social media on relationships?
+Q: How can one avoid the negative effects of social media on relationships?

 A: Open communication, setting boundaries, and being mindful of one’s online behavior can help mitigate the negative effects of social media on relationships.